skip to main content

 II.
 Procurement Manual

-The Purchasing Office will maintain an effective Procurement Manual to assist HCPSS employees in accordance with Policy 4050 and for the purposes of:
+The Office of Purchasing will maintain an effective Procurement Manual to assist HCPSS employees in accordance with Policy 4050 and for the purposes of:

 1. Establishing the legal authority of procurement within the school system.